Amina Edris: Career

 Edris made her professional debut with Opera San José as Susanna in Mozart's The Marriage of Figaro in 2015.
 In 2017, she sang Tina in the rarely performed opera Flight by Jonathan Dove with Opera Parallèle.
 In 2018, she made her debut with New Zealand Opera as Adina in L'elisir d'amore, followed by her debut with Washington National Opera as Glycère in Gounod's Sapho.

 In 2019, she made her debut in France singing the title role in Manon at Opéra national de Bordeaux substituting for Nadine Sierra, receiving praise from the French press, including Le Monde that called her voice "beautiful and round".
 The same year, she returned to the San Francisco Opera for her debut in the role of Juliette in Gounod's Roméo et Juliette, followed by her debut at the Grand Théâtre de Genève as Fatime in Les Indes galantes.
 She returned to the role of Manon in February 2020, when she made her debut at the Paris Opera in a new production by Vincent Huguet.

-Her operatic repertoire includes Micaëla in Carmen, Mimì and Musetta in La bohème, Violetta in La traviata, Glycère in Sapho, Leïla in Les pêcheurs de perles, Adina in L'elisir d'amore, and Norina in Don Pasquale.

-Her concert repertoire includes Fauré's Requiem, Mahler's Symphony No. 4, Rossinis Petite messe solennelle, J. S. Bach's cantata Jauchzet Gott in allen Landen, BWV 51 and St John Passion, and Vivaldi's Lauda Jerusalem, gala concerts at the Opéra National de Bordeaux and with Real Filharmonia de Galicia, and the Schwabacher Recital series with San Francisco Opera.
+Her concert repertoire includes Fauré's Requiem, Mahler's Symphony No. 4, Rossinis Petite messe solennelle, J. S. Bach's cantata Jauchzet Gott in allen Landen, BWV 51 and St John Passion, and Vivaldi's Lauda Jerusalem.

 Her 2021/22 season began with a role debut as Alice (Robert le diable) at Opéra national de Bordeaux followed by her house and role debut at the Opéra du Rhin as Micaëla (Carmen).
 Another role and house debut she performed as part of this season was Violetta (La Traviata) at Opéra de Limoges followed by her house debut in the same role at the Canadian Opera Company.
 In the summer, Amina returned to the role of La Folie (Platée) under the baton of Marc Minkowski at Opéra national de Paris.
 To end the season, she debuted the role of Adalgisa (Norma) in concert at the Festival d’Aix-en-Provence.